arkadijs/asterisk-g72x/README.md

 This option is for outgoing voice stream only.
 It does not affect incoming stream that should be decoded automatically whatever the bit-rate is.

 There are also two Asterisk CLI commands `g723 debug` and `g729 debug` to print statistics about received frames sizes.
 This can aid in debugging audio problems.
-Bump Asterisk verbosity level to 3 to see the numbers.
+Bump Asterisk debug level to 1 to see the numbers.

 `astconv` is audio format conversion utility similar to Asterisk `file convert` command.
-Build it with supplied `build-astconv.sh` script against Asterisk 1.8 or later. astconv loads codec_*.so modules directly to perform the conversion.
+Build it with supplied `build-astconv.sh` script against Asterisk 16 or later. astconv loads codec_*.so modules directly to perform the conversion.
 Use codec module that was compiled against same Asterisk version the astconv was built against.

 The translation result could be used to: (a) confirm the codec is working properly; (b) prepare voice-mail prompts, for example: